brodieaustin/avalon-novel/index.markdown

 They set out later than her father wanted.
 He paced and worried over the slow progress that preparations were taking.
 The house staff had dwindled to just two people--Frannie, the maid, and Gregory the driver.
 The few others who had remained left early that morning, finishing their essential chores, and leaving notes in the kitchen announcing their intention to find work elsewhere.

 Frannie helped her pack the rest of her things.
+Tara worried over whether or not to bring her new dress.
+She reasoned over it with Frannie for long time, trying to work out whether or not they would still be calling on anyone or attending any parties.
+Frannie, who was doing her best to stay busy while Tara worked this out out loud, did her best to keep up with a series of "I think so" and "That sounds right, Miss Tara."

+Tara finally talked it over so much that Frannie had run out of tasks to do.
+Tara realized that she was standing there holding the very dress they were discussing.
+Tara sighed and said, "I suppose we should bring it if there is room."

-Tara lamented that she did not have the dress that had been ordered from the dressmaker.
-She sulked over it the fact while readied herself for the journey.
-Ultimately, there was nothign to be done about it, so she let the sulking mood slip away and made her final perparations--packing a quarto of paper that she had sewn together herself. a drawing pad and charcoals, and several books.
+"Just barely, and if I rearrange a few things, we can do so without damaging it."
+She handed Tara some of the incidentals that had been used to fill out the trunk and handed them to Tara.
+Tara packed these items--a quarto of paper that she had sewn together herself. a drawing pad and charcoals, and several books--in a small traveling case that would sit neatly on top of her trunk..

 When the time came to get her trunk downstairs, there was no one to help.
 Frannie had been called away by her father for some task or another.
 So, Tara did her best to drag her trunk down from her room.
 It bounced down the staircase and nearly exploded in the hallway.
 But she righted it and got it outside.
 Gregory stepped in and hoisted the trunk on his shoulder and attach it to the back of the carriage.